QuickFastly/Nova-Regna/World/Organizations/Risky Witches.md

 The Risky Witches are a paramilitary group led by [[Freya]] and comprised primarily of Destrean separatists, [[Spirits|spirits]], and humans with [[Attunement|attunement]].
 They present themselves primarily as a revolutionary group seeking independence, but also offer their services as private military contractors and security professionals.
 They are headquartered at [[Presidia de la Bruja]] in the [[Espada]] prefecture of [[Destrea]], and also control [[Presidio de Tiburón]] in the [[Nalano]] prefecture.

-They are known globally for their extraordinary military strength, rumored to be capable of turning the tides of battle while outnumbered ten to one, and most infamous for executing [[The Big Event]].
+They are known globally for their extraordinary military strength, rumored to be capable of turning the tides of battle while outnumbered ten to one, and are most infamously known for carrying out [[The Big Event]].
 They lean heavily into their reputation by choosing to mobilize the smallest force possible for most operations.
 Because of this, the intimidation factor can be so great when they do rarely mobilize a large force that their enemies may sometimes surrender entirely without a fight.

 Because of their strong focus on the protection of spirits and marginalized humans, the Risky Witches emblem is seen as a symbol of hope for many of those people.
 At the same time, many people loyal to their countries or ignorant of the issues the Risky Witches call attention to see their emblem as a symbol of death and suffering due to the frightening military prowess they flaunt.

 ## Structure

-While the Risky Witches are not affiliated with any political entities, they are structured in largely the same standard fashion as the regular armies of the world with eight Enlisted ranks (E-1 - E-8), and eight Officer ranks (O-1 - O-8), though they have no need to distinguish between commissioned, non-commissioned and warrant officers.
+While the Risky Witches are not affiliated with any other governmental entities, they are structured in largely the same standard fashion as the regular armies of the world with eight Enlisted ranks (E-1 - E-8), and eight Officer ranks (O-1 - O-8), though they have no need to distinguish between commissioned, non-commissioned and warrant officers.
 Instead, becoming an Officer is accomplished by merit alone, only needing to prove oneself capable and be willing to fill the role.

-The rank of O-8, Grand Marshal, is only held by Freya, though there isn't any official record of her.
-Most members of the Risky Witches only know of her existence and authority through legend or description, and foreign entities are given false information if they inquire.
+The rank of O-8, Grand Marshal, is only held by Freya, though there isn't any official record of her existence within the group.
+Most members of the Risky Witches only know of her existence and authority through legend or description, foreign entities are given false information if they inquire, and the general public only knows stories and rumors.

 Since she has the ability to monitor the entire world all at once, she's always informed, but since she's not particularly interested in personally running an entire military herself, she hand picks the Field, Air, and Sea Marshals and distributes information through them.
-On the rare occasion she personally takes control, it's usually to turn the tide of battle in her favor, as her direct control can increase effective strength to that of a force five times their size, or to the point of being virtually undefeatable with the assistance of [[Haida]].
+On the rare occasion she personally takes control, it's usually to turn the tide of battle in her favor, as her direct control can increase effective strength to that of a force five times their size, or to the point of being virtually undefeatable with the assistance of [[Haida]] to facilitate instant telepathic communication with key operatives.

 Freya and Haida are also both members of Task Force 5555 along with [[Garm]], [[Dvalinn]], [[Kuhai]], and [[Neven]].
 No official record of any of them - or even their unit - exists, but their existence is nevertheless known to members of the Risky Witches.
 Outside the unit, all of the incarnations aside from Freya hold the effective rank of O-6, and everyone else holds the effective rank of O-5.
 The hierarchy within the unit is informal at best and a disorganized mess at worst.